matjam/svelte-jsonplaceholder-ts-example/README.md

 ## Halp

 I'm sure you are better at svelte, typescript, javascript, than I am.
 File a PR, I'll merge it.
 I was looking at implementing a TypeScript version of the [Realworld](https://github.com/gothinkster/realworld) app (the official [Svelte Realworld](https://github.com/sveltejs/realworld) app is in Javascript) but then realised it would take a lot of time so I decided against that.
 I can see why they didn't do it yet.

+## TODO

+I wouldn't mind finishing this, having it do all the things.